funayamateppei/github-contributions-3d/README.md

 ### Local Development

+**Note**: Local development may have issues with native module compilation (`headless-gl`).
+The project is designed to run primarily in GitHub Actions (Ubuntu environment).

-To generate the 3D contribution graph locally:
+To generate the 3D contribution graph locally (if your environment supports it):

 ```bash
 # Set your GitHub username (optional: set GITHUB_TOKEN for higher rate limits)